• Skip to primary navigation

 OPTION 2:

-The buyer may register their LONG GUN/HANDGUN online.
+The buyer may register their LONG GUN/HANDGUN online

 Out of State Registration Long Gun and Handgun

-The registrant can register the firearm at the Honolulu Police Department (HPD) 801 S. Beretania Street, with or without the firearm(s).
-Identification and all required forms are needed.
+The registrant shall register the firearm at the Honolulu Police Department

 • Required Forms